lmavila/HiMaPhase/README.md

 #HiMaPhase#
 A hidden markov progeny phaser

-**This is a repository of my personal codde and is not ready for distribuition** **It lacks documentation and has fixed paths to my own data files.**
+**This is a repository of my personal code and is not ready for distribution** **It lacks documentation and has fixed paths to my own data files.**

 A Hidden Markov Model (HMM) implementation to phase a progeny from